 Significant tree permit

-A permit is required to prune or remove a significant tree or palm under Community Amenity Local Law No.1, Clause 44.
+A permit is required to prune or remove a significant tree or palm under Community Amenity Local Law 2023, Clause 55.

 A significant tree permit is required in addition to any planning permit required by the Port Phillip Planning Scheme.

 Exemptions: Some pruning and tree removal maybe exempt from obtaining a permit.
-Details of exemptions are in Local Law No. 1 (Community Amenity).
+Details of exemptions are in Community Amenity Local Law 2023.
 Contact Development Permits (see below) if further clarification is required.

 Definition of a Significant Tree